gurafu-docs/open-weather-map-graphql/_pages/getting-started/quick-start.md

 2. Sign up to the [RapidAPI Open Weather Map API](https://rapidapi.com/gurafu/api/open-weather-map-graphql).

-3. Run your first query in the [RapidAPI Playground](https://rapidapi.com/gurafu/api/open-weather-map-graphql/playground) (Don't forget to replace `<API_KEY>` with your Open Weather Map `appid`):
+3. Run your first query in the [RapidAPI Playground](https://rapidapi.com/gurafu/api/open-weather-map-graphql/playground) (Don't forget to replace `<API_KEY>` with your Open Weather Map `appid`).

-- When running from your own code, you will need to use the `x-rapidapi-key` header with your RapidAPI key.
+**Note:** When running from your own code, you will need to use the `x-rapidapi-key` header with your RapidAPI key.
 You can find your RapidAPI key in the [RapidAPI Playground](https://rapidapi.com/gurafu/api/open-weather-map-graphql/playground).

 ```graphql
 query {